 Some packages need special care or should be done only by specific people as they know what they are doing.
 These are:

-- Please leave these to the release manager, Eric Steele.
+Please leave these to the release managers, Eric Steele and Maurits van Rees.

 Plone core release process checklist¶